ATL-WDI-Curriculum/es6-1/README.md

 <br />

 ## You Do
-Take 20 minutes to read through this article: an [intro to ES6](http://blog.teamtreehouse.com/get-started-ecmascript-6) from the Treehouse blog.
-If you have time leftover, you can read about the differences between [ES5, ES2015 and Typescript](https://johnpapa.net/es5-es2015-typescript/).
+Take 20 minutes to read through this article: [Getting Started with ECMAScript 6](http://blog.teamtreehouse.com/get-started-ecmascript-6) from the Treehouse blog.
+If you have time leftover, you can read about the differences between [Understanding ES5, ES2015 and TypeScript](https://johnpapa.net/es5-es2015-typescript/).

+Also- enable experimental JS in Chrome [Chrome Flags](chrome://flags)

 ## New Features